-In this report, we present Morningstar, Inc., or Morningstar, ratings for series of Artisan Funds.
+In this report, we present ratings from Morningstar, Inc., for the series of Artisan Funds.
 The Morningstar RatingTM for funds, or "star rating", is calculated for managed products (including mutual funds, variable annuity and variable life subaccounts, exchange-traded funds, closed-end funds, and separate accounts) with at least a three-year history.
 Exchange-traded funds and open-ended mutual funds are considered a single population for comparative purposes.
 It is calculated based on a Morningstar Risk-Adjusted Return measure that accounts for variation in a managed product's monthly excess performance, placing more emphasis on downward variations and rewarding consistent performance.
 The top 10% of products in each product category receive 5 stars, the next 22.5% receive 4 stars, the next 35% receive 3 stars, the next 22.5% receive 2 stars, and the bottom 10% receive 1 star.
 The Overall Morningstar Rating for a managed product is derived from a weighted average of the performance figures associated with its three-, five-, and 10-year (if applicable) Morningstar Rating metrics.
 The weights are: 100% three-year rating for 36-59 months of total returns, 60% five-year rating/40% three-year rating for 60-119 months of total returns, and 50% 10-year rating/30% five-year rating/20% three-year rating for 120 or more months of total returns.
 While the 10-year overall star rating formula seems to give the most weight to the 10-year period, the most recent three-year period actually has the greatest impact because it is included in all three rating periods.
+The ratings which form the basis for the information reflected in this report, and the fund categories in which they are rated, relating to each Fund's Investor Share Class are: Artisan Developing World Fund-Diversified Emerging Markets; Artisan Global Equity Fund-World Large Stock; Artisan Global Opportunities Fund-World Large Stock; Artisan Global Value Fund-World Large Stock; Artisan High Income Fund-High Yield Bond; Artisan International Fund-Foreign Large Growth; Artisan International Small-Mid Fund-Foreign Small/Mid Growth; Artisan International Value Fund-Foreign Large Blend; Artisan Mid Cap Fund-Mid-Cap Growth; Artisan Mid Cap Value Fund-Mid-Cap Value; Artisan Small Cap Fund-Small Growth; Artisan Sustainable Emerging Markets Fund-Diversified Emerging Markets; and Artisan Value Fund-Large Value.
+Morningstar ratings are initially given on a fund's three year track record and change monthly.

-Throughout this report, we present historical information about our assets under management, including information about changes in our assets under management due to gross client cash inflows and outflows, market appreciation and depreciation and transfers between investment vehicles (e.g., Artisan Funds and separate accounts).
+Throughout this report, we present historical information about our assets under management, including information about changes in our assets under management due to gross client cash inflows and outflows, market appreciation and depreciation and transfers between investment vehicles (e.g., pooled investment vehicles and separate accounts).
 Gross client cash inflows and outflows represent client fundings, terminations and client initiated contributions and withdrawals (which could be in cash or in securities).
 Market appreciation (depreciation) represents realized gains and losses, the change in unrealized gains and losses, net income and certain miscellaneous items, immaterial in the aggregate, which may include payment of Artisan's management fees or payment of custody expenses to the extent a client causes these fees to be paid from the account we manage.
-The effect of translating into U.S. dollars the value of portfolio securities denominated in currencies other than the U.S. dollar is included in market appreciation (depreciation).
+The effect of translating into U.S. dollars the value of portfolio securities denominated in currencies other than the U.S. dollar is included in market appreciation.
 We also present information about our average assets under management for certain periods.